 0.9999... ≊ 1

-What is infinity, and why it's not trivial to show that 0.9999... is equal to 1.
+What is infinity, and why it's not trivial to show that 0.999... = 1.

 I’ve been long fascinated by the endless online debates about whether the infinite decimal expansion 0.9999… is exactly equal to 1.
 The canonical answer is yes.
 But there’s a considerable number of blogs and videos that will try to convince you otherwise — and in the process, expose the sinister machinations of Big Math.

 What’s unique about this situation is that while it feels like bog-standard online crackpottery, it’s sort of running in reverse.
-The belief that 0.<whatever> must be less than 1.<whatever> makes perfect sense to rational people.
+The belief that 0.<whatever> must be less than 1.<whatever> makes perfect sense to many people.
 Any website that tries to convince you otherwise probably also has some posts about chemtrails and reptilian mind control?…

 Proof stage 1: denial